Jeybii00/Projects/README.md

 ## Screenshots
 ![project-1](https://github.com/Jeybii00/Projects/assets/172424335/03004e38-8395-4ed3-92f4-461ca8032655)

-This website design is for coffee and sweets delicacies shops and it helps them to boost their online presence and sales.
+This website design is built with wordpress and CSS customization plugin, and this design is for coffee and sweets delicacies shops and it helps them to boost their online presence and sales.

 ## Built With
-*Wordpress
-*HTML
-*CSS
-*Php
-*JavaScript
+* HTML
+* CSS
+* Php
+* JavaScript
+* Wordpress
+* MySQL

 ## About the Project
 ### Sports Gear Website Landing Page